 LD&C has joined an emerging group of scholarly publications that free up their work for scholarly use by means of Creative Commons licenses.
 All papers published by Language Documentation &

-Conservation are made available through a Creative Commons Attribution Non-Commercial No Derivatives License (click here for a plain English description, or click here for the full legal text).
+Conservation are made available through a Creative Commons Attribution Non-Commercial License (click here for a plain English description, or click here for the full legal text).
 These licenses enable the legal sharing and reuse of cultural, educational, and scientific works and have been adopted by a growing number of scientists and scholars.
 Applying one of these standard licenses to your work will provide strong legal protection both to you and those wishing to use your work and will thus ensure your right to make your work freely and openly available.

 Can anybody submit a book review?